 - Lambton-Kent Composite School, Dresden

-The Chatham-Kent Public Health Unit and Lower Thames Valley Conservation Authority would like to thank TD Friends of the Environment Foundation for providing the funding for this project.
+The CK Public Health and Lower Thames Valley Conservation Authority would like to thank TD Friends of the Environment Foundation for providing the funding for this project.
 Appreciation is also extended to the Lambton-Kent District School Board and St. Clair Catholic District School Board for their attention to this project to ensure that plantings could happen as soon as possible.